IbrahimKhatrii/ingine/README.md

 context.isMobile;   // true if width < 600
 context.isTablet;   // true if width between 600 and 800
 context.isDesktop;  // true if width > 1024
-context.isWeb;      // true if running on web context.isAndroid;  // true if Android and not web context.isIOS;      // true if iOS and not web context.isWindows;  // true if Windows and not web context.isLinux;    // true if Linux and not web context.isMacOS;    // true if macOS and not web

-if (context.isLandscape) {
-  print('Landscape mode');
-} else if (context.isPortrait) {
-  print('Portrait mode');
-}

 ```

 #### 📏 Platform Checks